 *Stick to tradition.
 If you can, ask the previous owners or tenants for the lowdown on various neighbors.
 They can provide useful information about existing relationships and established traditions -- for example, a neighbor might be used to sharing the bounty from a fruit tree.
 If you reach out to her and let you know that you're happy to continue sharing, that will pave the way for a friendly relationship in the future.
 Especially with the holidays coming up, pay attention to how much decoration other neighbors use so you don't go overboard with your own house.

 *Help those in need.
 If you see a neighbor struggling with a heavy load of groceries, having trouble with a home improvement project, or otherwise in trouble, offer to step in and help out.
-You might not be as adept as an Atlanta handyman, but if you can help, do so!
+You might not be as adept as a handyman, but if you can help, do so!
 If a neighbor has recently had a new baby, a death in the family, or another major life event, join the community in offering to help cook, clean, maintain the yard, and perform other tasks -- that way you'll establish yourself as an engaged and caring member of the community.

 You might not be ready to exchange keys and marry off your children to each other, but these tips will help smooth your transition into a new neighborhood.
 You might just find yourself establishing friendships with your neighbors that could lead to richer relationships in the future, and you'll find it a lot easier to organize when you need help while you're gone, want to work with the community to prevent an ugly development, or plan to propose radical changes and want your neighbors on board.